ShaimaBB/Comp4304-History-Of-Space-Ownership-Visualization/README.md

 ![Screenshot 2025-05-18 175059](https://github.com/user-attachments/assets/5411664a-a6bf-414b-953f-7c3a3ebf377b)
 ![Screenshot 2025-05-18 175133](https://github.com/user-attachments/assets/37885820-92eb-4ea4-a088-052c654d62b3)

-*Video demo with explanation with an example of how to view this interactive dashboard can be found here*
+**A Detailed Video Demo with explanation using an example of how to use this interactive dashboard can be found here** --

 3. **Sunburst Chart** showing Satellite Launch Surge: 1999–2000 and 2020–2023